 You pay 10% towards the cost of training and assessing your apprentice.
 You need to:

-- agree a payment schedule with the training organisation
+- agree on a payment schedule with the training organisation

 - pay them directly for the training